Job van Uitert

-Job van Uitert (born 10 October 1998 in Dongen) is a racing driver from the Netherlands.
-He is currently racing in the LMP2 class of the European Le Mans Series with Panis Racing.
+Jacobus "Job" van Uitert (born 10 October 1998 in Dongen) is a racing driver from the Netherlands.
+He is currently racing in the LMP2 class of the European Le Mans Series with IDEC Sport.

 Early career

 Beginnings and Mazda MX-5 Cup

 Having come from a family of racing drivers, Van Uitert began racing in karts at the age of seven until pausing his career two years later due to his competitors benefitting from a high amount of "illegal equipment".
 He returned to racing in 2014, where he raced in the national Mazda MX-5 Cup.
 Having driven for Geva Racing, the Dutchman finished third in the standings.

 Lower formulae

 A move to single-seater racing was in order for the 2015 season, where Van Uitert would team up with Provily Racing for a campaign in the ADAC F4 Championship.
 As the lone entry of the team, Van Uitert struggled, failing to score any points throughout the year, ending up 33rd overall.

 2016 would see the Dutch driver moving to Jenzer Motorsport, for whom he would perform double-duties in the ADAC and Italian F4 series.
 His results improved markedly in the latter championship, where six podiums, including a pair of wins at Imola, meant that Van Uitert finished the year fourth in the standings despite missing the second event.

 In 2017, Van Uitert remained with Jenzer in the category, this time electing to focus on the season in Italy.
 This would prove to be an inspired decision, as the Dutchman was catapulted into a title battle with three podiums and a victory in Race 1 at Adria.
 Another win followed at Mugello, before Van Uitert once again ended up with three podiums in one event, taking two victories and one second place at the Imola Circuit.
 Having appeared on the rostrum three more times before the end of the season, Van Uitert ended his career in junior formulae as the runner-up of the Italian F4 Championship.